In InnerDialogue™ we have over two thousand mudras, as well as body and other challenges to the somatosensory cortex.

 In tribal / indigenous situations with many local dialects and languages, gestures developed because most indigenous peoples were localized or lived in isolated territories.
 They only knew one language.
 This isolation was initially maintained by poor means of travel, and thus strangers had to develop an early lingua franca which was gesture-driven rather than spoken.
 This enabled travellers, or those who were lost in the jungles, or who had strayed into another’s tribal area, a means of communication.
 Gestures were then used to sign their intent or explain their situation.

 Babies will often illustrate, even with an immature central nervous system, this early communication language – animal in origin – as gestures.
-[Clinically we have seen damaged or disturbed post partum babies illustrate their woes with gestures – their little fingers curled in very simple contortions as well as elaborate configurations.
-After thirty years using gestures as a language we now see that these little gestures made by babies are modes, which often (but not always) indicate what is ailing them.
+[Clinically we have seen damaged or disturbed new borns illustrate their woes with gestures – their little fingers curled in very simple contortions as well as elaborate configurations.
+After forty years using gestures as a language we now see that these little gestures made by babies are modes, which often (but not always) indicate what is ailing them, and pinpoint the area damaged or dysfunctional.

-In contemporary society we see the re emergence of mudras from practices of old into present day use.
+In contemporary society we see the re-emergence of mudras from practices of old into present day use.
 We observe them in two forms – in dance and worship or ritual.
-Many of us will have seen them in books, libraries and exhibitions as elements of old icons, statues, paintings – and in present-day exercise as in yoga, or in meditative practice.
+Many of us will have seen them in books, libraries and exhibitions as elements of old icons, statues, paintings – and in present-day exercise as in yoga, or in meditative or martial arts practice.

 In the countries of Asia where the religious or philosophical were seen as parallel to the martial and secular, attempts to elevate the rank of warrior to initiate was probably exemplified by the monks of Shaolin in western China.
 These monks became expert martial artists as they needed to defend themselves against petty bandits and rogue states.
 Their high art form and prowess and almost supernatural capacity was ritualized with mudras and gestures that either symbolized the need to stay pure in heart and mind, and to impart physiological changes in their state to help them fight in such remarkable ways.

 Mudras are used now in therapeutic protocols as a language.
-Coupled with the art of ontological kinesiology, an offshoot of the practice of muscle kinetics and function, the mudras can be used to ‘ask’ the human body – and essence – as a dialogue to ascertain what has occurred to cause the present situation.
-This enables the practitioner to reveal the story of the person, and the root cause or dynamic that needs to be addressed.
+Coupled with the art of ontological kinesiology, an offshoot of the practice of muscle kinetics and function, the mudras can be used to ‘ask’ the human body – and inner essence – as a dialogue to ascertain what has occurred, to cause the present situation.
+This enables the practitioner to both reveal and read the present narrative of the person, and to understand the root cause or dynamic that needs to be addressed.
 This cuts through normal models of illness and pathology, for it allows us to understand the inner processes that occur within a human – the loss of connection, the lack of value, the disorder of their natures, the loss of dynamic as a human being.
 Through helping people to understand the etiology of their state, the person can begin to rectify and re-order their own internal self which in turn can promote health and wellbeing.
 This is facilitated by the person beginning to connect with, adjust to, reorientate with a central connection, to what we may call, the Great Life.

 A complete library of all Articles on the InnerDialogue site.